DakshKulkarni/Multiplayer-Anim-Sync/README.md

 > This was technically my first proper multiplayer VR project using Photon I had done something earlier with Meta's building blocks but this was the real deal.
 I faced **tons of setup issues**, sync bugs, UI glitches, input problems... but honestly, that made it exciting.

 > I now feel confident building Photon multiplayer project from scratch.
-Even though the UI is basic and some features are janky, I'm proud of what I built — and this ended up being one of my favorite assignments so far.
+Even though the UI is basic and some features are janky, this ended up being one of my favorite assignments so far.

 Thanks for checking it out!!